Palm Beach County sees positive turn in fight against COVID-19

 Brittani Verhoeven agrees with the policy.
 She works in a restaurant.

-"It's awesome, I feel like the quests shouldn't be out doing their thing after 11 o'clock," she said.
+"It's awesome.
+I feel like the guests shouldn't be out doing their thing after 11 o'clock," she said.
 "I mean, we're allowing them to come in and eat, so kind of live that normal life, but then they're also able to go home and we're safe."

 County leaders also said the future is at stake.
 They're emphasizing how important it is to complete census forms.